 Whether you have five minutes or five hours, you can dip in and out of the list according to the time you have to spare.
 The beauty of our Learning Hub is that you can read and watch for just a few minutues or for many hours!
+It's perfect preparation for our next webinar on Climate and Migration which will take place in May or June 2021 - this second webinar will have a workshop, participatory structure.

 At Friends of the Earth, we’re creating a space for discussion, critical thinking, peer education and building a sense of solidarity.
 It’s called our Learning Hub!
 We create conversations that hinge around issues arising from books that the Friends of the Earth community is reading.